(S)GD over Diagonal Linear Networks: Implicit Regularisation, Large Stepsizes and Edge of Stability

-The key characteristic of the hyperbolic entropy is its ability to interpolate between the $\ell_1$ and $\ell_2$ norms as the scale of the uniform initialisation $\balpha = \alpha \mathbf{1} \in \R^d$ approaches zero and infinity respectively~\citep[][Theorem~2]{pmlr-v125-woodworth20a}.
+The convex potential $\psi_\balpha$ is the \textbf{hyperbolic entropy function} (or \textbf{hypentropy}) \citep{pmlr-v117-ghai20a}.
+Depending on the structure of the vector $\balpha$, the generalisation properties of $\beta^\star_\balpha$ highly vary.
+We point out the two main characteristics of $\balpha$ that affect the behaviour of~$\psi_\balpha$ and therefore also the solution $\beta^\star_\balpha$.

-The implicit regularisation characterisation in \eqref{eq:implicit_opt} highlights that the scale of the initial weights $\alpha > 0 $ controls the shape of the solution recovered by the algorithm.
-Small initialisation results in solutions with low $\ell_1$-norm known to induce sparse recovery guarantees \citep{candestao}.
-This setting is often referred to as the ``rich" regime \citep{pmlr-v125-woodworth20a}.
-In contrast, using large initial weights leads to solutions with low $\ell_2$-norm, a setting known as the ``kernel'' or ``lazy'' regime.
-The weights of the neurons make only small adjustments to fit the data, resulting in dynamics similar to kernel linear regression.
-Overall, to retrieve the minimum $\ell_1$-norm solution $\beta^\star_{\ell_1} \coloneqq \argmin_{\beta^\star \in S} \Vert \beta^\star \Vert_1$, it is recommended to use the smallest possible initialisation scale $\alpha$.
-However, with $\balpha=0$, $w_0=(0,0)$ is a saddle point of $F$, which makes the training longer as $\balpha\to 0$.
+\textbf{1.} The \textbf{Scale} of $\balpha$.
+For an initialisation vector $\balpha$ we call the $\ell_1$-norm $\Vert \balpha\Vert_1$ the \textbf{scale} of the initialisation.
+It is an important quantity affecting the properties of the recovered solution $\beta^\star_\balpha$.
+To see this let us consider a uniform initialisation of the form $\balpha=\alpha \bm{1}$ for a scalar value $\alpha > 0$.
+In this case the potential $\psi_{\balpha}$ has the property of resembling the $\ell_1$-norm as the scale $\alpha$ vanishes: $\psi_{\balpha} \sim \ln(1/\alpha)\|.\|_1$ as $\alpha\to0$.
+Hence, a small initialisation results in a low $\ell_1$-norm solution which is known to induce sparse recovery guarantees \citep{candestao}.
+This setting is often referred to as the ``rich'' regime \citep{pmlr-v125-woodworth20a}.
+In contrast, using a large initialisation scale leads to solutions with low $\ell_2$-norm: $\psi_{\balpha} \sim \|.\|_2^2 / (2 \alpha^2)$ as $\alpha\to\infty$, a setting known as the ``kernel'' or ``lazy'' regime.
+Overall, to retrieve the minimum $\ell_1$-norm solution, one should use a uniform initialisation with small scale $\alpha$, see \Cref{fig:weighted_l1_norm} in Appendix~\ref{sec:app:example} for an illustration and \cite[Theorem 2]{pmlr-v125-woodworth20a} for a precise characterisation.